void

 Kolařík - Katz - Švejk

 Kolařík was a pious retired teacher from Vršovice who had bought a couch from Feldkurat Katz and had given away the field altar that was hidden inside.
 He had believed that the altar was a divine gift which obliged him to donate it to the local parish.
-Katz and Švejk pointed out that the alter was military property and that handling it in such a dubious manner could have grave consequences.
+Katz and Švejk pointed out that the altar was military property and that handling it in such a dubious manner could have grave consequences.
 See Vršovice kostel.

 Quote(s) from the novel